Keir Choreographic Award 2018

 Writing: Scribe led by artist and curator Leisa Shelton

-In association with Carriageworks the following programs will take place:
+In association with Carriageworks the following programs took place:

 Performance: An evening of solo works Meg Stuart, 19–20 March 8pm

 Workshops: Eszter Salamon: Choreographic lab, Critical Path, 3–4 March 10am-4pm; Black Dance with Ishmael Houston-Jones, Campbelltown Arts Centre 14–15 March 10am-4pm; Little Orange Workshop with Lucy Guerin, Campbelltown Arts Centre 16 March 10am-4pm; Meg Stuart Masterclass, Carriageworks, 16 March 10am-4pm.